Chapter 2 Geographic data in R

 Simple features is an open standard developed and endorsed by the Open Geospatial Consortium (OGC), a not-for-profit organization whose activities we will revisit in a later chapter (in Section 7.5).
 Simple Features is a hierarchical data model that represents a wide range of geometry types.
 Of 17 geometry types supported by the specification, only 7 are used in the vast majority of geographic research (see Figure 2.2); these core geometry types are fully supported by the R package sf (E. Pebesma 2018).7

-sf can represent all common vector geometry types (raster data classes are not supported by sf): points, lines, polygons and their respective ‘multi’ versions (which group together features of the same type into a single feature). sf also supports geometry collections, which can contain multiple geometry types in a single object. sf largely supersedes the sp ecosystem, which comprises sp (E. Pebesma and Bivand 2018), rgdal for data read/write (Bivand, Keitt, and Rowlingson 2018) and rgeos for spatial operations (Bivand and Rundel 2018).
-The package is well documented, as can be seen on its website and in 6 vignettes, which can be loaded as follows:
+sf can represent all common vector geometry types (raster data classes are not supported by sf): points, lines, polygons and their respective ‘multi’ versions (which group together features of the same type into a single feature). sf also supports geometry collections, which can contain multiple geometry types in a single object. sf provides the same functionality (and more) previously provided in three packages — sp for data classes (E. Pebesma and Bivand 2018), rgdal for data read/write via an interface to GDAL and PROJ (R. Bivand, Keitt, and Rowlingson 2018) and rgeos for spatial operations via an interface to GEOS (R. Bivand and Rundel 2018).
+To re-iterate the message from Chapter 1, geographic R packages have a long history of interfacing with lower level libraries, and sf continues this tradition with a unified interface to recent versions of the GEOS library for geometry operations, the GDAL library for reading and writing geographic data files, and the PROJ library for representing and transforming projected coordinate reference systems.
+This is a notable achievement that reduces the headspace needed for ‘context switching between’ different packages and enables access to high-performance geographic libraries.
+Documenation on sf can be found on its website and in 6 vignettes, which can be loaded as follows:

 vignette(package = "sf") # see which vignettes are available vignette("sf1") # an introduction to the package